dfelicia/netwatcher-py/README.md

 A modern macOS utility that automatically reconfigures system settings when your network environment changes.
 It runs as a menu bar application and background service, monitoring for network changes and applying predefined settings for different locations.

+## Recent Improvements

+NetWatcher has been recently refactored with a **modular architecture** for improved maintainability and code organization.
+The functionality remains the same, but the codebase is now organized into focused modules that are easier to understand and extend.

 ## How It Works

 NetWatcher is built with Python and uses native macOS frameworks for reliable, event-driven network automation:

 - **Core Engine**: Leverages the `SystemConfiguration` framework to receive real-time notifications from macOS whenever network settings change.
-This is highly efficient and avoids the need for constant polling.
 - **Menu Bar App**: A `rumps`-based application provides a simple icon in the macOS menu bar, showing current connection status and location, with the ability to manually trigger settings re-application.
 - **Configuration**: All settings are defined in a simple `config.toml` file, making it easy to manage different network profiles for home, office, or public Wi-Fi.
 - **Background Service**: The application runs as a persistent `LaunchAgent`, ensuring it starts automatically at login and runs silently in the background.